strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/requests_vs_connections.svg" />

-High-water mark *successful* requests per second as number of concurrent connections grows, one of our main metrics.
+High-water mark *successful* requests per second as the number of concurrent connections grows, one of our main metrics.
 Let's look at the results from left to right, as instance lifetime progresses.

 - A couple of initial 1-connection warm-up steps show how JVM-based Kotlin frameworks